MicrosoftDocs/win32/desktop-src/NetTCPIPProv/cim-networkport-onlinedevice.md

 ---
-Description: 'The OnlineDevice method has been deprecated in lieu of the more general RequestStateChange method that directly overlaps with the functionality provided by this method.' ms.assetid: '0f3dde84-8981-4f48-babd-518a6b9b9dde'
+Description: The OnlineDevice method has been deprecated in lieu of the more general RequestStateChange method that directly overlaps with the functionality provided by this method. ms.assetid: 0f3dde84-8981-4f48-babd-518a6b9b9dde
-title: 'OnlineDevice method of the CIM\_NetworkPort class'
+title: OnlineDevice method of the CIM\_NetworkPort class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # OnlineDevice method of the CIM\_NetworkPort class